 Dan Melzer is the Associate Director of First-Year Composition.
-His research interests include writing across the curriculum, writing program administration, and multiple literacies.
+His research interests include writing across the curriculum, writing program administration, and response and assessment.
 His articles have appeared in College Composition and Communication, Writing Program Administration, Kairos, The WAC Journal, and other publications.
-He has written two textbooks, Everything's a Text (with Deborah Coxwell Teague) and Exploring College Writing, and the scholarly books Assignments Across the Curriculum: A National Study of College Writing and Sustainable WAC: A Whole Systems Approach to Launching and Developing WAC Prorgams coauthored with Michelle Cox and Jeff Galin.
+He has published the books Assignments Across the Curriculum: A National Study of College Writing and Sustainable WAC: A Whole Systems Approach to Launching and Developing WAC Programs, coauthored with Michelle Cox and Jeffrey Galin.
+He is coauthor with John Bean of the third edition of Engaging Ideas: The Professor's Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom.

 For my vita, example syllabi, teaching philosophy, and consulting information, pleae visit my professional website.